joe-chacko/elph/README.md

 ## Running ELPH
 - Invoke `elph help` &mdash; this will build the tool and give a description of each of ELPH's commands.
 - Invoke `elph setup -i` &mdash; this will configure it interactively.
 Run it again without the `-i` to display (and validate) the config.
+- Invoke `elph analyze` &mdash; this will take a little while (under 1 minute) to query bnd about your workspace.
 - Invoke `elph list '*yoko*'` &mdash; this will list all the known projects that contain 'yoko' in the title.
 - Invoke `elph eclipse` &mdash; this will start Eclipse with the configured workspace.